Where everything's made with love

 Potatoes were the staple of their very existence.
 They were the difference between sickness and health, almost to the point of life or death, among the poor in early Ireland.
 Here is a fascinating article about the importance of the potato in nineteenth-century Ireland.

 Remember the words of Irish chef Richard Corrigan, "there's no such thing as a recipe for Colcannon, really.
 It's something that is put together with love, not measurements."
-Colcannon does not require precision.😉
+Colcannon does not require precision.
+Which, for this girl, is always a very good thing.😉

 The dry, starchy consistency of Russet potatoes enhances their ability to absorb all the wonderful butter, cream, or bacon drippings that give Colcannon such massive flavor.

-Some suggest cooking the potatoes in the skin, peeling them, then mashing them for more flavor.
-I peeled mine first because I hate burning my fingers.
+Some suggest cooking the potatoes in their skin, peeling them, and then mashing them for added flavor.
+I peeled mine first because I hate to burn my fingers.
+Cut the potatoes into chunks and boil them in enough salted water to cover them.

 Yield: 6 servings